 WAC, with the University Writing Center and the Rhetoric and Composition Program--were awarded the 2012 Certificate of Excellence by Conference on College Composition and Communication.
 (For more information about the award, visit http://www.ncte.org/cccc/awards/writingprogramcert.)
 WAC's staff have published about the program in Currents and Across the Disciplines, and have presented at EATAW in London and Dublin, WDHE in London, NFEAP in Oslo, CCCC, IWAC, Quinnipiac WAC Conference, the University of New Mexico Mentoring Conference, TYCA, AACRAO, Student Success in Writing Conference, and more.
 Please click here to learn more about our recent WAC scholarship and conference presentations.

-Please click the following links for more information on these Fall 2014 Events:
+Please click the following links for more information on these WAC events:

 - Writing Across the Curriculum is a unit within Appalachian’s University College.
 University College consists of the university’s integrated general education curriculum, academic support services, residential learning communities, interdisciplinary degree programs and co-curricular programming – all designed to support the work of students both inside and outside of the classroom.